 - Chromatic: along the Chromatic Scale (i.e., including the notes between ti and la, la and so, etc.) from the home note of the key to some other note.
 Usually, it goes down to the fifth scale degree (i.e. "so").

-- For chromatic sequences: I, V6, Ib7 or bVII, IV6, iv6, and I64 or V in major keys, substitute i for I and the last chord could also be III6 in minor keys.
+- For chromatic sequences: I, V6, Ib7 or bVII, IV6, iv6, and I64 or V in major keys, substitute i for I and the last chord could also be III6 in minor keys (where the iv6 may also be replaced with an augmented sixth chord).
 In pop chord notation, in the key of C major, that would be C, G/B, C7/Bb; or Bb, F/A, Fm/Ab, C/G or G. You can see the bottom note going C-B-Bb-A-Ab-G; that's the essence of this trope.
 After hitting the fifth scale degree ("so"), other bass motion usually happens, but it's usually chromatic down to the "so".
 Back in the Baroque era, the chromatic Falling Bass was often used to depict (and interpreted as depicting) suffering.
 But back then, and during the Classical Era and Romantic Era, another progression for this same bass line was popular, which involved a lot of diminished seventh chords.

 It is requested that you add examples in chronological order.